DeviCatOutlet/devicatoutlet.github.io/milestones.md

 <b>What's Next:</b> <br>

-- ⭐Create videos to help answer FAQs for artists and broadcasters on Twitch.
-- ⭐Create videos to spotlight artists and businesses.
+- ⭐Create videos to collaborate with artists and businesses.

 <b>Past Achievements:</b> <br>

 - Ambassador for RedBubble August 2019

+- Collaboration with IBentoy July 2020
+- Collaboration with Ghost Girl Goods June 2020
 - Collaboration with KawaiiBox March 2020
 - Collaboration with KawaiiBox October 2019
 - Collaboration with KawaiiBox August 2019